oscargarciatec/MNA_MLOps/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
+│                         generated with `pip freeze > requirements.txt`
+│
+├── reproducibility    <-  Code for reproducibility testing in a Docker container.
 │
 └── Project   <- Source code for use in this project.
     │